We are often asked to describe the importance of continuing professional development. Why is CPD important and why does

 - Depending on the profession – CPD contributes to improved protection and quality of life, the environment, sustainability, property and the economy.
 This particularly applies to high risk areas, or specialised practice areas which often prove impractical to monitor on a case by case basis.

-The importance of continuing professional development should not be underestimated – it is a career-long obligation for practicing professionals.
+The importance of continuing professional development should not be underestimated – it is a career-long obligation for practising professionals.

 Sometimes it is mandated by professional organisations or required by codes of conduct or codes of ethics.
 But at its core it is a personal responsibility of professionals to keep their knowledge and skills current so that they can deliver the high quality of service that safeguards the public and meets the expectations of customers and the requirements of their profession.

 But continuing professional development should be engaging and fun too.
 Sometimes it’s difficult to find a relevant course that fits in with your other obligations.
 Sometimes, as you walk out of a course or seminar it’s hard to assess what you have actually learned.
 Have you absorbed the necessary skills and will you be able to apply them correctly in your work?
 Our online courses for continuing professional development, written by professionals for professionals and involving thoughtful online interaction with your peers, go a long way towards resolving these issues.
 Try our online courses on Project Management, Risk Management, Finance and the Environment which are available now.
 Online courses on technical writing, and Sales and Marketing will be coming soon.
 And if you want to test the waters before you take the first step, enter our draw to win a free online course.
 We run these offers regularly, and by signing up to our email newsletter at the bottom of the page you will be notified about new offers.